11th Annual Sickle Cell Disease and Thalassaemia Conference (ASCAT) 2017

 This event has now taken place.

 The 11th Annual Sickle Cell and Thalassaemia Conference will be held at:

 241 Borough High Street

-Pictures of last year’s event can be found below:
+Pictures of this year’s event can be found below:

 The 2017 Annual Scientific Conference on Sickle Cell and Thalassaemia is one of the must attend events of the year for consultants and specialist psychologists, nurses, scientists and all relevant experts.
 This is the 11th consecutive opportunity to see the latest advances in diagnosis, treatment and emerging fields in haemoglobinopathies.
 It is an opportunity to interact on the latest advances in clinical care, transition services and emerging new therapies including updates for curative treatment options.
 Furthermore, you will have the opportunity to show case your work through abstracts (oral and posters) and to network with leading and cutting edge practitioners.